whateverforever/ada-2019-project/README.md

 > [Final Data Story](https://brudermueller.github.io/ada-2019-project/)

+Who has done what:
+* Thanh: design of the products categories, plot of the interactive plots for the datastory
+* Max: exploratory analysis towards meat consumption of different groups, write the datastory
+* Lara: review of the analysis, write the datastory
+* Giacomo: campaign analysis, run statistical tests

+We will all work on the final presentation.

 # Abstract
 > A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?